 TRANSITS-I courses are aimed at new or potential computer security incident response team (CSIRT) personnel who wish to gain a good grounding in the main aspects of working in such a team.
 They cover basic incident handling and response techniques, operational practices, organisational and legal issues.
 Trainees get a unique opportunity to mix with their peers and discuss security issues in a secure and trusted environment, while being tutored by leading members of the European CSIRT community.

 TRANSITS-I courses are open to individuals currently working for a CSIRT or network security related organisation, and to those with bona-fide interest in establishing a CSIRT.
 Applications are welcome from commercial, governmental, law enforcement and military organisations, as well as national research and education networking organisations (NRENs) and research and education institutes.

 GÉANT normally organises two TRANSITS-I courses per year.
 These are two and a half days in duration and involve 30 trainees at a time.
-You can read a student's perspective in this blog post.

 The TRANSITS-I course materials may also be licensed to those wishing to organise their own courses.

 - Organisation - how CSIRTs fit within their organisations and includes planning the team, defining its constituency, determining which services to offer, staffing, communicating with external parties, funding, and obtaining management authority;